FLAIR: Frequency- and Locality-Aware Implicit Neural Representations: Introduction

 \section{Introduction}

-Traditional representations, including discrete grid-based methods~\cite{choy20163d} such as volumes and unstructured formats like point clouds, have contributed to solving various vision problems~\cite{tewari2022advances}.
-However, these approaches have increasingly shown limitations in addressing the diverse and ill-posed inverse problems~\cite{demoment2002image}.
+Traditional explicit representations, including discrete grid-based methods~\cite{choy20163d,liu2020neural,guo2020deep} such as volumes and unstructured formats like point clouds, have contributed to solving vision problems~\cite{tewari2022advances,ulyanov2018deep}.
+However, these approaches have increasingly shown limitations in addressing the diverse and ill-posed inverse problems~\cite{demoment2002image,yan2017image}.
 To overcome these limitations, implicit neural representations (INRs)~\cite{sitzmann2020implicit} model signals as continuous mappings from input coordinates to their corresponding values via neural networks, thereby supporting continuous attribute queries and facilitating the seamless integration of differentiable physical processes.
 This coordinate-based paradigm has enabled notable advances in previously challenging tasks such as super-resolution (SR)~\cite{chen2021learning} and denoising~\cite{buades2005review}.
-More recently, it has been extended to complex, higher-dimensional problems including 3D occupancy estimation~\cite{mescheder2019occupancy} and neural radiance fields (NeRF)~\cite{mildenhall2021nerf}.
+More recently, it has been extended to higher-dimensional problems including 3D shape reconstruction~\cite{park2019deepsdf,mescheder2019occupancy} and neural radiance fields~\cite{mildenhall2021nerf}.

 However, existing INR methods commonly suffer from the spectral bias problem~\cite{rahaman2019spectral}, where networks tend to learn low-frequency components first.
 This leads to an inability to recover fine details, a challenge that remains unresolved.
 To mitigate the spectral bias, various positional encoding (PE) schemes have been proposed, such as Sinusoidal PE~\cite{tancik2020fourier} and Wavelet PE~\cite{zhao2025adaptive}, which embed input coordinates into a higher-dimensional space using a fixed set of basis functions.
 Although these approaches embed coordinate information into a fixed set of $M$ bases, their representational capacity is fundamentally limited by the number of bases $M$, as well as by their learnable range.
-These limitations hinder their ability to solve inverse problems and often result in imperfect representations~\cite{rahimi2007random}.
+These limitations constrain their expressive capacity and often lead to imperfect representations~\cite{rahimi2007random}.